JavierSplvd/java-cleaning-robots/Readme.md

 [![codecov](https://codecov.io/gh/JavierSplvd/java-cleaning-robots/graph/badge.svg?token=0JXJYC79OD)](https://codecov.io/gh/JavierSplvd/java-cleaning-robots)

-This is my solution

-I have used Java 20.

-The code is split into
+This is my solution for the exercise of the cleaning robots.
+I have used Java 20 as the programming language and JUnit 5 for the tests.

+The code is split into entities, usecases and adapters.
+The entities are the objects that represent the domain of the problem.
+The usecases are the different actions that can be performed in the domain.
+And the adapters are the different implementations of the interfaces that are needed to run the usecases, the user will interact with the application through one of these adapters.

 # Requirements